spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/customer-health-scoring/index.html.md

 ## Scoring Methodologies

-Product usage data informs three different scores.
+Product usage statistics inform three different scores.
 They each have a distinct and separate purpose, are meant for different audiences, and use different metrics.

 | Name | Purpose | Audience | Metrics | Notes |
 | ----- | ----- | ----- | ----- | ----- |